Testing in Totality

 In the report and the how-to guide, between the lines of a technical how-to and hard data, there’s another lesson for high school students: the pure wonder of designing, exploring and persevering through the steps of scientific research.

-“This is the coolest stuff in the world,” Ringer says.
+“This is the coolest stuff in the world,” Ringler says.
 “We get to play around with electronics, we get experience doing engineering of electronic and structural circuits, and we get to measure things people haven’t measured before.
 It’s just doing science.”